Other Campus Operations

 - Ticket Appeals – go to www.permitsales.net/wc and follow the process

 - Request a replacement ID – email the request to email@example.com and they will have it ready and waiting for you

 - Replace a lost room key – Speak with your RA and they will help get you a new one.

 The Department of Public Safety continues to operate 24/7 and can be reached by phone at 410-778-7810.

 Health Services will be open on campus in Queen Anne’s Hall with modified appointment times and procedures to allow for additional cleaning and safety measures.
 All students entering the Health Center will be required to wear a mask and will be temperature screened.

 In order to protect the safety of our campus, there will be no walk-in appointments allowed.
 Students must call 410-778- 7261 from 8:30-12:00 or 1:00-4:30 to schedule an appointment and to have a COVID phone screening questionnaire completed.
 Upon arrival, students will need to enter the glass lobby and call to be let in.
 After hours, students should contact the Quarantine & Isolation Coordinator on duty.

-Sick visit appointments will be held during late morning and afternoon hours.
+Sick visit appointments will be need to be scheduled.
 We will not be able to permit anyone to accompany students during their appointment as we cannot have anyone waiting in our lobby.
 The exception would be for a minor student to be accompanied by parent or legal guardian.
 Scheduled telemedicine appointments may be utilized for low risk, non-COVID related concerns such as nutritional counseling, support to help manage chronic conditions, and follow-up visits from the ER.